How to Draw Anime – You Can Do It!

 In approximately the middle of the oval you drew for the iris, draw a circle for the pupil.
 Then draw another much smaller circle in the upper right quadrant of the pupil circle.
 Blacken in the pupil but leave that smaller circle white for a highlight.
 All eyes have highlights in them!

-Shade in the iris, lighter than the pupil, then shade the top part of the iris a little darker (this is the shadow her eyelids make) and add a few eyelashes if you’d like toward the outer corner of the eyes.
+Shade in the iris lighter than the pupil, then shade the top part of the iris a little darker (this is the shadow her eyelids make).
+Add a few eyelashes if you’d like toward the outer corner of the eyes.

-So, you can give her short or longer hair, bangs, no bangs, whatever strikes your imagination.
+So, you can give her short or long hair, bangs, no bangs, or whatever strikes your imagination.
 You will want to have the top line of the hair above your original circle for the head and continue the width of the hair to be also wider than circle.

 Then, draw the hair with sweeping, curved motions and make the ends pointed for that authentic Anime style.
 Don’t forget to add